Portfolio¶

 Staticization¶

-- One of the biggest limitations of Numba is that functions passed as arguments (i.e., callbacks) make the main function uncacheable, such that it has to be re-compiled in each new runtime, over and over again.
-Especially the performance of simulator functions takes a hit as they usually take up to a minute to compile.
-Gladly, we've got a new neat trick in our arsenal: "staticization".
-It works as follows.
-First, the source code of a function gets annotated with a special syntax.
-The annotated code then gets extracted (a.k.a. "cutting" ), modified into a cacheable version by removing any callbacks from the arguments, and saved to a Python file.
-Once the function gets called again, the cacheable version gets executed.
-Sounds complex?
-See below!
+- One major limitation of Numba is that functions passed as arguments (that is, callbacks) make the main function uncacheable, forcing it to be recompiled in every new runtime, again and again.
+This especially affects the performance of simulator functions, as they can take up to a minute to compile.
+Thankfully, there is a new trick available: "staticization".
+Here is how it works.
+First, the source code of a function is annotated with a special syntax.
+The annotated code is then extracted (also called "cutting"

 Define the signal function in a Python file, here signal_func_nb.py